djhbas/er-patient-wait-time-analysis/README.md

 ## Overview

 This repository contains the analysis of Emergency Room (ER) patient wait times, aimed at identifying inefficiencies and bottlenecks contributing to recent increases in wait times.
 The analysis utilizes a dataset containing patient arrival times, wait times, day of the week, staffing levels, and ER visit types.
-The analysis was performed using Excel for **initial data exploration and cleaning**, SQL for **data querying and aggregation**, Power BI for data visualization, and Google Colab (Python) for statistical analysis.
+The analysis was performed using Excel for **data preparation**, SQL for **data querying and aggregation**, Power BI for **data visualization**, and Google Colab (Python) for **data exploration**.

 ## Dataset Description